This section covers the following topics:

-Scalability simply refers to the ability of an application or a system to handle a huge volume of workload or expand in response to an increased demand for database access, processing, networking, or other system resources.
-A scalable system is one that can handle increasing numbers of requests without adversely affecting response time and throughput.
-The web application is said to be scalable if by adding more hardware resources the application can linearly take more requests than before.
-There are two ways of achieving this
+Scalability refers to the ability of an application or a system to handle a massive volume of workload or expand in response to an increased demand for database access, processing, networking, or other system resources.
+A scalable system can handle increasing requests without adversely affecting response time and throughput.
+The web application is said to be scalable if, by adding more hardware resources, the application can linearly take more requests than before.
+There are two ways of achieving this.

 The growth of computational power within one operating environment is called vertical scaling.
 Vertical scaling refers to adding more computing resources (CPU/RAM/DISK) to your server as on-demand.
-One of the most common examples of Virtual Scaling is to buy expensive hardware and use it as a Virtual Machine hypervisor (VMWare ESX).
-However, even after using virtualization, whenever an improved performance is targeted, the risk for downtimes with it is much higher than using horizontal scaling.
+One of the most common examples of Virtual Scaling is buying expensive hardware and using it as a Virtual Machine hypervisor (VMWare ESX).
+However, even after using virtualization, whenever an improved performance is targeted, the risk for downtimes with it is much higher than horizontal scaling.

 Component wise high availability & scalability options

 The below table provides high-level scalability techniques for each component.
 Consider talking to a professional services team to discuss scalability requirements for your deployment.

 SSH Direct Proxy